 Textbook: No textbook is required.
-Refer to ServSafe materials from Food Safety and Sanitation course, Canvas Readings and assignments.
+Canvas Readings and assignments.
 Supplies: Lab coat, non-skid shoes, hair/beard net (nets will also be provided at dining facilities).
 Students not complying with dress code will be unable to participate in lab activities.
 Please see Lab Conduct/Dress Code on Canvas for compliance.